pjmuller/zendesk-helpcenter-export/README.md

   You do not need to remove all directies and files if you switch from the longer (slugified) names to only id's.
 The script will smartly rename everything.
 Isn't that neat :)?
 - ```ruby zendesk-helpcenter-export.rb ... --verbose-logging``` to help you debugging when something is not going as planned

+- ```ruby zendesk-helpcenter-export.rb ... --filter-locales locales``` allow to export data for specified locales only

 # Requirements

 - ruby >= 2.0, do ```ruby -v``` in your terminal.
 If lower google how update. (easy with rvm, rbenv, brew)